What is Flashing in Ceramics – And How is it Done?

 Salt firing is an older version of soda firing.
 An important difference between salt and soda firing is what happens when the mixture vaporizes.

 When salt meets flame it creates sodium and chlorine.
 The chlorine leaves the kiln in its gas form through the kiln chimney.
-More recently the expulsion of chlorine into the environment has been considered problematic.
+More recently, releasing chlorine into the atmosphere has been recognized as an environmental hazard.
+This is why salt glazing isn’t done on an industrial scale anymore.

 By contrast, vaporized soda creates carbon dioxide rather than chlorinated gas.
-As such it is thought to be better for the environment.
+As a result, it is thought to be less harmful to the environment.

 Another difference between salt and soda firing is the resulting glaze.
 Soda firing generally creates a more refined finish than salt firing.

-A salt firing tends to have strongly defined patterns and a texture known as ‘orange peel’.
+A salt firing tends to have strongly defined patterns and an ‘orange peel’ texture.
 By contrast, though soda firing also creates dramatic texture and color variations, the overall effect is a bit more subtle.
 You can read all about this technique in a complete guide to salt glazing here.

 What are Flashing Slips in Ceramics?

 Some potters are passionately committed to more labor-intensive kinds of firing like wood firing or pit firing.
 These techniques are very elemental and unpredictable.
-It is this variability that is responsible for the flashing effect.
+It is this variability that creates the flashing effect.
 Flashing was originally the incidental result of the firing techniques used.

 However, most modern firing techniques create a more stable, controllable kiln environment.
-Flashing is not the natural byproduct of a more contemporary kiln.
+Flashing is not the natural byproduct of modern kilns.

-However, flashing can be extremely beautiful.
-Many potters want to recreate the look without spending 3 days stoking a wood-burning kiln!
+But flashing can be extremely beautiful and lots of potters want to recreate the look without spending 3 days stoking a wood-burning kiln!
 One way to achieve flashing in a modern kiln is a ‘flashing slip’.

 Are Flashing Slips Applied to Greenware or Bisque Pottery?

 On the whole flashing slips are used on unfired clay.
-The reason for this is that slip is made largely out of unfired clay.
+The reason for this is that slip is mostly made out of unfired clay.

-Mixing unfired clay with bisque ware does not work.
+Mixing unfired clay with bisque ware often does not work.
 Clay shrinks during its first firing.
-As such, slip applied to fired clay will shrink much more than the bisque pottery.
-The result of this is that the slip cracks and flakes off.
+As a result, slip applied to fired clay shrinks more than the bisque pottery.
+As the slip shrinks, it cracks and flakes off the bisqueware.

 However, some potters do apply flashing slips to bisqueware.
-One of the suggestions that potters make when applying flashing slips to bisqueware is to make sure the slip is thin.
+One suggestion when applying flashing slips to bisqueware is to make sure the slip is thin.
 It normally has the consistency of skim milk.
 If it’s thicker then it tends to flake off.

 What Kind of Kiln Can a Flashing Slip Be Used In?